yenumP/yenumP/README.md

 ## Hi there 👋

- I am Yenum, a Supply Chain Analyst  passionate about turning data into actionable insights and optimising business operations.
+ I am Yenum, a Data Analyst  passionate about turning data into actionable insights and optimising business operations.
 I specialize in analyzing sales, inventory, and logistics data to improve efficiency, reduce costs, and enhance customer satisfaction.

 I have experience using tools such as:
 - Power BI